-More beauty brands are teaming up with celebrities not just as ‘faces’ but in important creative roles: it’s a new string to stars’ bows and showers brands with glamour and attention.
-But how useful a move is it really?
+More beauty brands are teaming up with celebrities not just as ‘faces’ but in creative leadership roles

 The past 12 months must have been a strange time to make a living as a celebrity.
 For models, fashion shows and exotic photoshoots were cancelled; for actors, filming was put on hold or scrapped entirely.
 Musicians are still no longer able to perform at crowded venues, instead opting to livestream from their home studios to invisible audiences.